lodist/Gas-Station-Price-Table-OCR/README.md

 - **Train the Model**: Use the training script provided in the repository to train the model.
 - **Convert to TFLite**: Convert the trained model to TensorFlow Lite format for efficient deployment.

+## Execution Performance

+After the initial deployment, which takes approximately **30 **seconds, the script processes each image in **2-3 **seconds to produce results.
+This performance ensures quick and efficient processing for practical applications.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.